adioshun/gitBook_KalmanFilter/Book-PythonRobotics/EKF.md

 ### Filter design

-In this simulation, the robot has a state vector includes 4 states at time $t$.
+In this simulation, the robot has a state vector includes 4 states at time $$t$$.

 $$\textbf{x}_t=[x_t, y_t, \phi_t, v_t]$$